lenskit/lkpy/docs/knn.rst

 Item-based k-NN
 ---------------

-This is LensKit's item-based k-NN model, based on the description by :cite:t:`Deshpande2004-ht`.
+This is LensKit's item-based k-NN model, based on the description by :cite:t:`deshpande:iknn`.

 .. autoclass:: ItemItem
     :members: